ndrean/phoenix_solid/README.md

 ## Channels

-A channel is an Elixir process derived from a Genserver: it is therefor capable of emitting and receiving messages.
+A channel is an Elixir process derived from a Genserver: it is therefore capable of emitting and receiving messages.
 A channel is uniquely identified by a string and attached to the `socket` which accepts a list of channels.

 ```js